jimmy-little/jimmy-little.github.io/_posts/blog/2016-11-05-donglegate.md

 Here's the thing - making a USB-A thingy plug into a USB-C thingy doesn't require a dongle.
 It requires an adapter.

 Same goes for headphones plugging into Lightning ports.
-Or HDMI into USC-C. Or Thunderbolt to USB, or any of the stuff you would do with a modern computer.
+Or HDMI into USB-C. Or Thunderbolt to USB, or any of the stuff you would do with a modern computer.

 Adapters make one kind of cable fit into a different kind of hole, and re-jigger the electrical mojo to make it work.

 Dongles give computers extra functionality.
 If you plug a USB doohickey in that makes your computer have WiFi or Bluetooth, that's a dongle.
 Back in the day, I had an encryption dongle that plugged into the parallel port of my PC so I could launch AutoCAD.
-That security key in there made it work (it also required me to unplug my printer to launch the program, but that<S a whole other thing.)
+That security key in there made it work (it also required me to unplug my printer to launch the program, but that's a whole other thing.)

 We can bitch about adapters all we want, but let's not complain about the poor abused dongle.